 - Assessment and management often occur in parallel – we often have to commence life-saving treatment before we have a complete diagnosis

-Assessment will be based upon attendance, satisfactory completion of this workbook, and your overall aptitude.
+Assessment will be based upon attendance, satisfactory completion of a logbook (there is a logbook pro forma on this site- please do your logbook electronically) and your overall aptitude.
 We will discuss these components at the beginning of your term.
 You will also be formally assessed with a viva during the last week of the run

 The links below constitute your formal Emergency Medicine teaching for this run.
 They are a mix of podcasts and webpages.
 You WILL be examined on these topics, so make sure you listen to/read them all.